What is this medication for?

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 It is important to use this medication exactly as prescribed by your doctor.
 If you miss a dose, administer it as soon as you remember and continue with your regular schedule.
 If your next dose is in less than 6 hours, skip the missed dose and continue with your regular dosing schedule.
-Do not administer a double dose to make up for a missed one.
+Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.